Dietetics (Pre-Registration)

 While you can borrow books and access subject-specific scientific journals at the university library for free, the PENG Pocket Guide to Clinical Nutrition must be purchased (£43) through a bulk order placed by us.
 Campus printing starts at 2.5p/page.
 The University provides a laptop loan service, or you can choose to purchase your own device.

 Your tuition fees cover occupational health checks, necessary vaccinations, and mandatory training.
 There is an initial £8 charge for DBS verification, and we recommend an annual subscription to the DBS update service for £13.
-Before placements, you must purchase your own practice-based uniform(s) and suitable footwear (£80-120).
+Before placements, you will receive 3 sets of uniforms, but you must purchase suitable footwear (£40-50).
 Students are responsible for additional travel and dual accommodation costs during practice placements (approx. £200/week) which eligible students can claim back through the LSF.

 Memberships